unovue/radix-vue/docs/content/guides/composition.md

 ---
 outline: deep
 metaTitle: Composition
-metaDescription: Use the `asChild` prop to compose Radix's functionality onto alternative element types or your own React components.
+metaDescription: Use the `asChild` prop to compose Radix's functionality onto alternative element types or your own Vue components.
 ---

 <script setup>